7th Guards Rocket Division

-The 7th Guards Missile Rezhitskaya Red Flag division (7 GRD), abbreviated as 7 RD, is a military unit (14245) of the 27th Guards Missile Army, Strategic Rocket Forces located in Ozyorny, Bologovsky District, Tver Oblast, Russia.
+The 7th Guards Missile Rezhitskaya Red Banner division (Military Unit Number 14245), abbreviated as 7 GRD, is a military unit of the 27th Guards Missile Army, Strategic Rocket Forces stationed in Ozyorny, Bologovsky District, Tver Oblast, Russia.

 History

-On July 14, 1943, the 19th Separate Guards Cannon Artillery Brigade was formed based on the 79th Guards Cannon Artillery Regiment in the area of Staraya Russa.
-On July 27, 1944, the brigade was awarded the honorary title of "Rezhitskaya" for bravery and heroism shown by its personnel during battles for the seizure of the city of Rēzekne in Latvia, as commended by the Supreme Commander-in-Chief.
+On 14 July 1943, the 19th Separate Guards Cannon Artillery Brigade was formed on the basis of the 79th Guards Cannon Artillery Regiment in the area of Staraya Russa.
+On 27 July 1944, the brigade was awarded the honorific of "Rezhitsa" for bravery and heroism shown by its personnel in the battles for the capture of Rēzekne in Latvia, as commended by the Supreme Commander-in-Chief.

-During the Great Patriotic War, the brigade fought from Staraya Russa to Saldus (Latvia), with Colonel M.I.
+During the Great Patriotic War, the brigade fought its way from Staraya Russa to Saldus, Latvia, with Colonel M.I.
 Sokolov commanding the brigade throughout the war.
-The actions of the entire brigade personnel were highly appreciated by the Supreme Commander-in-Chief, and 1,200 people were awarded government awards.
+The actions of the entire brigade personnel were highly praised by the Supreme Commander-in-Chief, and 1,200 servicemen were awarded government awards.

-In June 1960, the 7th Rocket Engineering Brigade was formed in accordance with the directive of the Minister of Defense of the USSR, dated May 25, 1960.
-The new brigade was formed based on the 19th Guards Cannon Artillery Rezhitskoy Brigade, which was relocated from the settlement of Gatchina to the village of Vypolzovo in the Kalinin Oblast (Bologoye-4).
-The formation took place in the housing of the 25th Mixed Aviation Division of the 6th Separate Air Defense Army, with Guard Colonel P.P.
-Uvarov appointed as the Missile Brigade Commander.
-The brigade consisted of 9,000 personnel, including soldiers and sergeants.
-Initially, the brigade was part of the 46th training artillery range.
-From March 10, 1961, it became part of the 3rd Separate Guards Missile Corps.
+In June 1960, the 7th Missile Engineering Brigade was formed in accordance with the directive of the Minister of Defense of the USSR, dated 25 May 1960.
+The new brigade was formed on the basis of the 19th Guards Cannon Artillery Rezhitskaya Brigade, redeployed from Gatchina to the village of Vypolzovo in the Kalinin Oblast (Bologoye-4).
+The formation of the brigade took place on the housing stock of the 25th Mixed Aviation Division of the 6th Separate Air Defense Army, with Guards Colonel P. P. Uvarov appointed as commander of the missile brigade.
+The brigade numbered 9,000 personnel, including soldiers and sergeants.
+Initially, the brigade was part of the 46th training artillery range; from 10 March 1961, it became part of the 3rd Separate Guards Missile Corps.

-The first unit to be formed was the missile regiment (military unit 14264) consisting of three divisions: two with ground launchers and one with a silo launcher.
-On November 30, 1960, the brigade commander reported to the Supreme Commander-in-Chief that the formation of the missile brigade - military unit 14245 - had been completed.
-Starting from the beginning of 1961, planned training with the R-5 missile commenced.
+The first unit to be formed was a missile regiment (military unit 14264) consisting of three divisions: two with ground launchers and one with a silo launcher.
+On 30 November 1960, the brigade commander reported to the Supreme Commander-in-Chief that the formation of the missile brigade - military unit 14245 - had been completed.
+Scheduled training with the R-5 Pobeda missile commenced in early 1961.

-On May 30, 1961, by the directive of the Minister of Defense of the USSR, the 7th Missile Brigade was transformed into the 7th Missile Division of central subordination.
-On April 14, 1961, to preserve the combat traditions and memory of the military merits shown by the soldiers of the 19th Separate Guards Cannon Artillery Brigade during the Great Patriotic War, the honorary title "Guard Rezhitskaya" was assigned to the unit.
-The division included: 4 rocket regiments (military units 14264, 14474, 14420, 14443), a repair and technical base (RTB), a communication unit, and support units.
-The annual celebration date remained the same - July 14, 1943.
-On July 16, 1961, the unit was awarded the Red Banner.
+On 30 May 1961, by the directive of the Minister of Defense of the USSR, the 7th Missile Brigade was transformed into the 7th Missile Division of central subordination.
+On 14 April 1961, to preserve the combat traditions and memory of the military merits accomplished by the soldiers of the 19th Separate Guards Cannon Artillery Brigade during the Great Patriotic War, the unit was given the honorary title "Guard Rezhitskaya".
+The division included 4 missile regiments (military units 14264, 14474, 14420, 14443), a repair technical base, a communications center, and support units.
+The annual celebration date remained the same - 14 July 1943.
+On 16 July 1961, the unit was awarded the Red Banner.